-We do not recommend routinely giving paracetamol before or after immunisation with childhood vaccines just in case a child gets a fever or has injection site pain.
-This is because a high fever or injection site pain are not very common responses and the use of paracetamol around the time of immunisation reduces the laboratory measured immune system response to vaccines.
+We do not recommend routinely giving paracetamol before immunisation with childhood vaccines just in case a child gets a fever or has injection site pain.
+This is because a high fever or injection site pain are not very common responses.

-Similarly, redness, swelling and/or mild–moderate pain around the injection site are also common expected immune responses to Bexsero, peaking on the day of vaccination followed by a significant decrease, settling from around 24 hours after immunisation.
+Similarly, redness, swelling and/or mild–moderate pain around the injection site are also common expected immune responses to Bexsero, peaking on the day of vaccination and settling from around 24 hours after immunisation.

 For these reasons, routine use of paracetamol with every dose of Bexsero in children aged under 2 years, whether given alone or with other vaccines, is recommended to reduce the risk of high fever and injection site pain.
 Some infants will still develop a fever and/or injection site pain even though they have received paracetamol doses.

-Three doses of paracetamol are recommended with 6 hours between each dose, whether your child has a fever or not.
+Three doses of paracetamol are recommended with 4 to 6 hours between each dose, whether the child has a fever or not.

 Liquid paracetamol is available with a prescription from your doctor or as an ‘over the counter’ purchase at a pharmacy.

-• Liquid paracetamol is available in two strengths; please ensure you have the correct infant strength of 120mg in 5mLs.
+• Liquid paracetamol is available in two strengths; please ensure you have the correct infant strength of 120mg/5ml.

 • Know the right dose to give, follow the advice of your doctor or the dosage instructions on the bottle.